Augustin Heckel

-Augustin Heckel (1690–1770) was a painter, watch case engraver and draughtsman and also a flower painter in watercolours and gouache.
-Heckel was born to a family of goldsmiths in Augsburg, Germany.
+Augustin Heckel (1690 – 20 August 1770) was a painter, watch case engraver, and draughtsman.
+He painted flowers in watercolours and gouache.
+Heckel was born to a family of goldsmiths in Augsburg.
 His career was in England, where he came as a young man.
 He died on 20 August 1770 in Richmond, Surrey (now in London), where he had retired in 1746.

 Works

 Heckel's A West View of Richmond etc. in Surrey from the Star and Garter on the Hill, published in 1752 and now in the British Government Art Collection, was engraved by Charles Grignion the Elder.

 He published two books of flower etchings of his own designs, The Lady's drawing book in 1755, and The Florist in 1759.
 Cambridge's Fitzwilliam Museum has an album of his drawings.

 The British Museum holds two prints by John June after Augustine Heckel: Harrowing the Ground and Laying the Ground smooth & even for the Rice, by a second Harrowing, dating from about 1775.